Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Doublets of Resonant Eigenstates

-where $\ket{E_1}$ and $|\tilde{E}_4\rangle$ represent the states characterized by the spatial amplitudes and $P_e$ reported in Fig.~\ref{fig:amplitudes_8pi}(a) and Fig.~\ref{fig:amplitudes_8pi}(b), respectively, while the constants $c_{m,d}$ account for the linear behavior of eigenvalues in Fig.~\ref{fig:energies_8pi}.
-The remaining panels on the left of Fig.~\ref{fig:amplitudes_8pi} show the resonant states found among the highest-$P_e$ ones in their respective sector, with energy $\tilde{E}_5$ [symmetric, panel (c)], $\tilde{E}_7$ [symmetric, panel (e)] and $\tilde{E}_6$ [antisymmetric, panel (g)].
-These states are not paired into doublets: panels on the right report the photon amplitudes of the energetically closest eigenstates, showing that they are neither resonant nor degenerate.
+where $I$ is the identity on the doublet subspace (generally depending on $\delta$) and $|E_1 \rangle$ and $|\tilde{E}_4\rangle$ represent the states characterized by the spatial amplitudes and $P_e$ reported in Figure~\ref{fig:amplitudes_8pi}a and~\ref{fig:amplitudes_8pi}b, respectively.
+The~constants $c_{m}$ and $c_d$ correspond to the derivatives with respect to $\delta$ of the mean and the difference, respectively, between~$\langle E_1| H |E_1 \rangle$ and $\langle \tilde{E}_4| H |\tilde{E}_4 \rangle$, accounting for the linear behavior of eigenvalues in Figure~\ref{fig:energies_8pi}.
+The~remaining panels on the left of Figure~\ref{fig:amplitudes_8pi} show the resonant states found among the highest-$P_e$ ones in their respective sector, with~energy $\tilde{E}_5$ [symmetric, Figure~\ref{fig:amplitudes_8pi}c], $\tilde{E}_6$ [antisymmetric, Figure~\ref{fig:amplitudes_8pi}e] and $\tilde{E}_7$ [symmetric, Figure~\ref{fig:amplitudes_8pi}g].
+These states are not paired into doublets: panels on the right report the photon amplitudes of the energetically closest eigenstates, showing that they are neither resonant nor~degenerate.